venkata-pavani/NYC_311_DataAnalysis/README.md

 Model Evaluation: Precision and Recall Values for each complaint tells us more about True Positive values out of all labels taht are labelled Positive

-*** Most of them I got Higher Precision and Recall values along with good accuacy that makes a good model  ***
+**Most of Complaint Types I got Higher Precision and Recall values along with good accuacy that makes a good model  ***

 Note: One can access JSON API through dask to load the data in the jupyter notebook using dd.read_json(filepath)